docarray/docarray/docs/fundamentals/documentarray/embedding.md

 ```
 ````

-Now, you can simply do
+Now, you can create the embeddings:

 ```python
 docs.embed(model)